Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

     return start_point, exit_point, maze
 ```
 - Generation the maze

-    - The first step to generating the maze is initializing the board using `init_maze` function
+    - The first step in generating the maze is to initialize the board using the `init_maze` function.
         ```python
             maze = init_maze(n_row, n_col)
         ```
-    - Then we define the seed position of the maze using the `get_start_pos` function, and set the `start_pos` to the value of a path cell.
+    - We need to determine the starting position of the maze, which we achieve using the get_start_pos function.
+This function ensures that the starting position is always a path cell and returns its coordinates.
+We then set the start_pos variable to these coordinates.

         ```python
             start_pos = get_start_pos(maze)
             maze[start_pos[0]][start_pos[1]] = MazeGameObject.PATH.value
         ```

     - We assign the surrounding cells to the `start_pos` to the value of a `WALL`.
+Then we add the defined walls the our queue, in my case a set named `wall_list`

         ```python
             maze[start_pos[0] - 1][start_pos[1]] = MazeGameObject.WALL.value
             maze[start_pos[0]][start_pos[1] - 1] = MazeGameObject.WALL.value
             maze[start_pos[0]][start_pos[1] + 1] = MazeGameObject.WALL.value
             maze[start_pos[0] + 1][start_pos[1]] = MazeGameObject.WALL.value
-        ```
-    - Then we add the defined walls the our queue, in my case a set named `wall_list`
-        ```python

             wall_list = set()
             wall_list.add((start_pos[0] - 1, start_pos[1]))
             wall_list.add((start_pos[0], start_pos[1] - 1))
             wall_list.add((start_pos[0], start_pos[1] + 1))
             wall_list.add((start_pos[0] + 1, start_pos[1]))
         ```
-    - After which we want to repeated the following steps unit we run out of walls to process.
-The repetition is implemented with a `while` loop which runs till the `wall_list` is empty.
-We pick a wall from the list at random, then we count the total number of cells surrounding the selected wall using the ` get_surrounding_cell_count` function.
-We check if there are more than one surround path to the wall, if there is we remove the wall from the list since the wall is process.
-Once all the cells are processed we fill the remain cells of the grid using the `fill_walls` function.
-Then we create an entry and exit in the maze using `create_entry_exit` function.
+    - After the initialization steps, the maze generation algorithm repeats the following steps until all the walls in the maze have been processed:
+        - Pick a random wall from the `wall_list`.
+        - Count the number of surrounding cells of the wall that are paths using the `get_surrounding_cell_count` function.
+        - If the count is greater than 1, remove the wall from the `wall_list` since it has been processed.
+        - If the count is 1, we process the wall and remove the wall from the `wall_list`.
+        - We continue this process until the `wall_list` is empty.
+    - After all the cells are processed, we fill the remaining cells with walls using the fill_walls function.
+    - Finally, we create an entry and exit in the maze using the `create_entry_exit` function.

         ```python
         from random import choices
         while wall_list: